 This game has everything.
 It is nearly perfect, if not completely.
-The plot is amazingly structured and the events of the game are constantly changing, so it is almost impossible to get bored.
-The characters are all very remarkable and unique, and each of them have different perspectives of the world that make the world seem way more real.
+The plot is amazingly structured, and the events of the game are constantly changing, so it is almost impossible to get bored.
+The characters are all very remarkable and unique, and each of them has different perspectives of the world that make the world seem way more real.
 I distinguish John Marston among the cast.
-He is not your usual happy-go-lucky protagonist who saves the world and gets the main girl, he's not like that at all.
+He is not your usual happy-go-lucky protagonist who saves the world and gets the main girl.
+He's not like that at all.
 He wasn't always on the side of good, and the player can actually feel the guilt that he faces every morning of his life.
 He seeks redemption and puts the well-being of his loved ones before his own life.
 Truly the best protagonist in a video game to ever exist.
 The soundtrack is simply beautiful.
 Both ambient music and seasonal songs are masterpieces, and it completely dives you into the world of the game.
 The graphics refuse to age, and even though it was released 6 years ago, they still never fail to amaze me.
 The environment is stunning.
 You know when in some games you just get on your vehicle and get to your destination?
 In Red Dead Redemption, that is something impossible to do.
 You can't help but dismount your horse in the middle of a sun-soaked desert filled with wildlife, and just simply gaze into the mysterious sunset on the faraway horizon.
 Not to mention the massive map full of different landscapes, each hiding unique wonders and mysteries yet to uncover.
 The overall game mechanics are great, and the movements are very fluid and realistic.

 Theories.
 Theories everywhere.

-I love this game, Not my favorite game, but my favorite Zelda game.
-It has a hauntingly disturbing but glorious story, the characters feel much more easy to engage with, it brings everything we loved from Ocarina of time, and pampers that.
+I love this game.
+Not my favorite game, but my favorite Zelda game.
+It has a hauntingly disturbing but glorious story.
+The characters feel much more easy to engage with.
+It brings everything we loved from Ocarina of Time and enhances that.
 Also, it's home to some of the best music I've heard in a video game.
-You have the well crafted Clock town theme, The frightening Final hour theme, and so many more.
+You have the well-crafted Clock Town theme, the frightening Final Hour theme, and so many more.
 Somebody, elect this game for president and Oscar's award.
-Okay maybe not the first one...
-The game sets itself to dark, but also really enjoyable.
+Okay, maybe not the first one...
+The game sets itself to be dark, but also really enjoyable.
 As I said, it's not my favorite game, but definitely up there.

 YOUNG LINK 4 SMASH!

 This was by far an easy pick.
 Some games try to be dark, like Twilight Princess.
 It was, but it tried too hard.
 It was a good game, but this game was almost perfect.
-It had graphics from ocarina, sure, but that is a good thing for me.
+It had graphics from Ocarina, sure, but that is a good thing for me.
 The vibe of this game, death looking down at you.
-This game is not made to be dark, it IS dark.
-The mask mechanic is splendid, the execution is as well, the sidequests are good with awesome outcomes (most of them) and the four dungeons are amazing.
-And it is creepy to see all the villagers of the town being ever so cheery, while the moon is going to kill them.
-The good ending was worth it so bad, even though the time limit made me feel a little under pressure.
-This game is not my first zelda game, but it sure is the best and my favorite.
-I give this game a 9.5/10, because, let's be honest, every game has it's flaws.
+This game is not made to be dark.
+It IS dark.
+The mask mechanic is splendid, the execution is as well, the side quests are good with awesome outcomes (most of them), and the four dungeons are amazing.
+And it is creepy to see all the villagers of the town being ever so cheery while the moon is going to kill them.
+The good ending was worth it so much, even though the time limit made me feel a little under pressure.
+This game is not my first Zelda game, but it sure is the best and my favorite.
+I give this game a 9.5/10 because, let's be honest, every game has its flaws.

 This list has way too many modern games.
 This was back when violence was unliked.
-There was no playstation whose black color resembles darkness and xbox whose green resembles vomit or slime.
-Just Nintendo, who was just straightforward games.
-But bottomline why is some piece of crud I've never heard of called Vampire something or other above this?
-And please tell me the guy who put Metal Gear, a game which is literally nothing but walking, dying, repeat above this.
+There was no PlayStation whose black color resembles darkness, and Xbox whose green resembles vomit or slime.
+Just Nintendo, who had straightforward games.
+But the bottom line, why is some piece of crud I've never heard of called Vampire something or other above this?
+And please tell me the guy who put Metal Gear, a game which is literally nothing but walking, dying, repeat, above this.
 This was back when you couldn't save.
-You weren't simply just trying to finish the game over time, you had to finish it in one playtime.
+You weren't simply just trying to finish the game over time.
+You had to finish it in one playtime.
 Much more awesome!